 Directors are elected by a plurality of the votes cast at the Annual Meeting by the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-The two nominees receiving the most "For" votes will be elected as directors.
+The two nominees receiving the most "FOR" votes will be elected as directors.
+In tabulating the voting results for the election of directors, only FOR and WITHHOLD votes will be counted.
+Abstentions and broker non-votes will have no effect on the outcome of Proposal 1.
 You may not vote your shares cumulatively for the election of directors.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named above.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our Board.
+If any nominee becomes unavailable for election because of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our Board.
 Your proxy cannot be voted for a greater number of persons than the number of director nominees named in this proxy statement.